jefftranter/6502/asm/jmon/README.txt

 UNASSEMBLE: U <START>

 Disassemble memory a page at a time.
-Supports 65C02 op codes.
+Supports 65C02 and 65816 op codes.

 VERIFY:     V <START> <END> <DEST>